Old English Creations

 Bunting Cord

-The bunting cord is crafted with a chain stitch with a small loop at each end with which to hang your bunting.
+Next, make the bunting cord with a long chain stitch.
+Add a small loop at each end so your garland is easy to hang.

 Tassels

-This means that a double crochet (dc) is made as follows:
+For example, a double crochet (dc) is worked as follows:

 ch = chain stitch